istio/istio.io/content/docs/tasks/security/role-based-access-control/index.md

         name: "details-reviews-viewer"
     {{< /text >}}

 Point your browser at the Bookinfo `productpage` (`http://$GATEWAY_URL/productpage`).
-Now you should see "Bookinfo Sample" page with "Book Details" on the lower left part, and "Book Reviews" on the lower right part.
-However, in "Book Reviews" section, there is an error `"Ratings service currently unavailable"`.
+Now you should see the "Bookinfo Sample" page with "Book Details" on the lower left part, and "Book Reviews" on the lower right part.
+However, in the "Book Reviews" section, there is an error `Ratings service currently unavailable`.
 This is because "reviews" service does not have permission to access
 "ratings" service.
-To fix this issue, you need to grant "reviews" service read access to "ratings" service.
+To fix this issue, you need to grant the `reviews` service access to the `ratings` service.
 We will show how to do that in the next step.

 > There may be some delays due to caching and other propagation overhead.

-### Step 3. allowing access to "ratings" service
+### Step 3. allowing access to the `ratings` service

-We will create a policy to allow "reviews" service to read "ratings" service.
-Note that in the [setup step](#before-you-begin), we created a service account "bookinfo-reviews" for "reviews" service.
-This "bookinfo-reviews" service account is the authenticated identify for "reviews" service.
+We will create a policy to allow the `reviews` service to access the `ratings` service.
+Note that in the [setup step](#before-you-begin), we created a `bookinfo-reviews` service account for the `reviews` service.
+This service account is the authenticated identify for the `reviews` service.

-Run the following command to create a policy that allows "reviews" service to read "ratings" service.
+Run the following command to create a policy that allows the `reviews` service to access the `ratings` service.

 {{< text bash >}}
 $ kubectl apply -f @samples/bookinfo/platform/kube/rbac/ratings-policy.yaml@